guicho271828/aaai-template/README.md

     * Garbage files (log files etc.) are removed.
   * **Usage note**: all `\input{}` commands must be at the beginning of line, nothing before or after it.
 Otherwise it may remove some necessary text
-  * `make archive` compresses the `submission/` directory and create a zip or a tar.gz file.
+  * `make archive` compresses the `submission/` directory and create a zip file and a tar.gz file containing the same contents.
-    AAAI Press receive the zip file only, but this feature is also useful when submitting to Arxiv.
+    AAAI Press receive the zip file only.
-    * Style files are removed (they are not allowed).
+    Additional style files are removed because they are not allowed.
-  * `make arxiv` is same as `make archive`, but does not remove the style files.
+  * `make arxiv` is same as `make archive`, but it does not remove the style files.
+    This feature is therefore useful when submitting the paper to Arxiv.

 * It also checks for the paper length limit and overful/underful hboxes, which may be useful in the last-limit optimization for overlength papers.